ChemAI-Lab/molpipx/examples/pipnn/README.md

 ```bash
 python main.py --workdir /directory/path
 ```
-Another hyper-prameters from the default one can be considered, for example, a single layer PIPNN trained with 5000 points,
+Another hyper-parameters from the default one can be considered, for example, a single layer PIPNN trained with 5000 points,
 ```bash
 python main.py --workdir /directory/path --n_layers 1 --ntr 5000
 ```